Unvented Portable Kerosene Heaters — Safety Considerations

 Every family should take time to develop and practice a pre-fire plan.
 In your plan:

 - Install and maintain a smoke detector system.
-Install one smoke detector per living level in accordance with National Fire Protection Association Standard number 74, Standard for household fire warning equipment.
+NFPA recommends having at least one smoke alarm on every level of the home — including basements — as well as in every bedroom, and outside of each sleeping area.
+Larger homes may need extra detectors.
+It is best to use interconnected smoke alarm system in accordance with National Fire Protection Association Standard number 74, Standard for household fire warning equipment.

 - Install and maintain a fire extinguisher.
 Install an approved multi-purpose dry chemical fire extinguisher in a visible and easily accessible location.